Sign in

 For Carter, ideation takes bravery and trusting your instincts.
 Her process starts with gut instinct, then layers in strategy: “Does it make sense for the audience in which we serve?
 Does it make sense for the time that we're in?”

-I’m an artist, but at the end of the day, designers are audiences that use data to fuel their decisions.
+I’m an artist, but at the end of the day, designers are artists that use data to fuel their decisions.

 Maureen Carter